SW 600; Cultural Competency for Social Work.

 SW 676; Community and Social Planning.

 Prepares students for professional practice in social planning and community organization.
 Focuses on a range of theories, concepts, and their application in practice situations.
 Includes theories of community power and influence, inter-organizational relationships and action strategies for problem solution.
-Attention will also be given to the development and use of structure and leadership, community problem-solving models and roles, tasks, and activities related to practice.
 Prerequisite: SW 603.
 Three credits.

 SW 677 Principles of Supervision